 The femur and tibia are held together by the ACL and the PCL, or posterior cruciate ligament.
 When too much pressure it put on these ligaments, they can tear or completely rupture.
 The ACL is the more serious of the two injuries, but both can be damaging.
 When one or more ligaments rupture, the femur and tibia become untethered, and slide around loosely.

 ACL injuries are painful.
 You will likely know something is seriously wrong if it happens to your dog.
 They will go lame in the affected leg, and yelp in pain.
-A vet can normally diagnose an ACL tear through an examination of the joint, but an x-ray should be performed to determine if the dog requires surgery.
+A veterinarian can normally diagnose an ACL tear through an examination of the joint, but an x-ray should be performed to determine if the dog requires surgery.
 Dogs who do require surgery will normally recover fully after a lengthy period of inactivity.

 Some hormonal conditions, like hyperparathyroidism, can have an effect on a dog’s joints in a secondary manner.
 Dogs with hyperparathyroidism have an imbalance in calcium and phosphorus in their blood.
 The parathyroid gland, located at the base of the neck, regulates these levels, and when they are off-balance, the body takes calcium from the bone to compensate.
-This deteriorates the strength of the bone, leading to joint problems.
+This deteriorates the strength of the bone, leading to joint pain and inflammation problems.

 There are various types of cancer found in dogs – including one that affects their joints.
 Synovial Sarcoma cancer affects the soft tissue around the joints of dogs.
 This cancer is aggressive and localized.
 A dog may start to limp around, lose weight, and lose his appetite prior to visible tumors.